kokkos/kokkos-core-wiki/Home.md

 abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
-It currently can use OpenMP, Pthreads and CUDA as backend programming models.
+It currently can use CUDA, HIP, SYCL, HPX, OpenMP, and C++ threads as backend programming models, with several other backends in development.

 This Wiki provides a number of resources for both new and old Kokkos developers.
 ```